import warnings

 ----------

-different for each observer).
+be different for each observer.

-code : `str`
+code : `str`, optional

-site : `astropy.coordinates.EarthLocation`
+site : `astropy.coordinates.EarthLocation`, optional

-User provides an EarthLocation object.
+Observer location as an EarthLocation object.

-lon : `str`, `float`
+lon : `str`, `float`, optional

 The Longitude of the site in degrees.